finale-lua/lua-scripts/README.md

 ✖ articulation_Delete_From_Rests.lua

 Each word should take things from general to specific.
 So anything dealing with articulations should start with "articulations".
 Anything with page layout should start with "layout".
 See the [JW Lua docs for Category Tags](http://jwmusic.nu/jwplugins/wiki/doku.php?id=jwlua:finaleplugin_properties#categorytags_string) to find an good starting place.

+### Style Guide

+Though not strictly necessesary, try to follow the [style guide](https://github.com/Nick-Mazuk/jw-lua-scripts/blob/master/Style%20Guide.md).
+That way, we can all edit and read each other's code easily.

 ## Submit a bug